apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ViewFs.md

 </configuration>
 ```

 Alternatively we can have the mount table's root merged with the root of another filesystem via `linkMergeSlash`.
-In the below mount table configuration, ClusterY's root is merged with the root filesystem at `hdfs://nn1-clustery.example.com:8020`.
+In the below mount table configuration, clusterY's root is merged with the root filesystem at `hdfs://nn1-clustery.example.com:8020`.

 ```xml
 <configuration>